-Known for unifying culture and community through individual expression, Cruvie Clothing Co. is expanding its reach into empowerment merchandising through a collaboration between Howard University rising freshman, Mackenzi Stewart.
+Known for unifying culture and community through individual expression, Cruvie Clothing Co. is expanding its reach into empowerment merchandising through a collaboration between Southern University student-athlete (tennis), Mackenzi Stewart.

 Know Your Truth? is empowerment apparel designed to educate and inform the masses about key concepts, events, people, etc. that were conveniently and intentionally left out of our history books.
 KYT? steps in where the K-12 educational system never picked up, providing basic, fundamental facts and truths about pivotal people, places and ideas in our society.

 Our flagship signature tee that poses a simple question to the masses.
 Based on all the lies we’ve been spoon-fed in the K-12 educational system, this question is valid and deserves to be answered with knowledge.

 Move on they say…forget about the past and live in the present.
 Well…ummm, we’ve tried that several times, and the destruction of Black Wall Street proves that no matter what we do, until we condemn White Supremacy in this country, Black folks won’t be able to live peacefully.
 To learn about one of our nation’s worst acts of domestic terrorism, click the learn more link:

 The foolishness that perpetuated the lies our country was built on.
 The Lost Cause Theory is the forever chokehold the Confederacy, and those who uphold it, maneuvered on our consciousness through textbooks, statues, holidays etc. To learn more about how losers and racists arrested our development, click the learn more link: